apache/phoenix-site/site/source/src/site/markdown/pherf.md

 Pherf is a standalone tool that can perform performance and functional testing through Phoenix.
 Pherf can be used both generate highly customized data sets and to measure performance of SQL against that data.

-## Build

-Building Pherf is done through Phoenix's normal build Maven process.
-Pherf can be built using two profiles.

-* Cluster ( **default** ) - This profile builds Pherf such that it can run along side an existing cluster.
-The dependencies are pulled from the HBase classpath.
-* Standalone              - This profile builds all of Pherf's dependencies into a single standalone jar.
-The deps will be pulled from the versions specified in Phoenix's pom.

 ### Build all of Phoenix.
 This includes Pherf's default profile
 `mvn clean package -DskipTests`

-### Build Phoenix with Pherf's standalone profile
-`mvn clean package -P standalone -DskipTests`

-## Installing
+## Running
-When Pherf is built using the Maven commands specified above, it will produce a [zip](https://github.com/apache/phoenix/tree/master/phoenix-pherf) file in the module's target directory.

-1. Simply unpack this zip into the desired location.
-2. Edit the env.sh to include the required property values.
+* Edit the config/env.sh to include the required property values.
-3. `./pherf.sh -h`
+* `bin/pherf-standalone.py -h`
-4. To test on a real cluster: `./pherf.sh -drop all -l -q -z localhost -schemaFile .*user_defined_schema.sql -scenarioFile .*user_defined_scenario.xml`
+* To use libraries included with HBase deployment on a cluster: `bin/pherf-cluster.py -h`
+* Example: `bin/pherf-cluster.py -drop all -l -q -z [zookeeper] -schemaFile .*user_defined_schema.sql -scenarioFile .*user_defined_scenario.xml`
-5. That's it.
+HBASE_CONF_DIR, HBASE_DIR environment variable needs to be set to use against a cluster deployment

 ## Example run commands.

 ### List all scenario files available to run.
-$./pherf.sh -listFiles
+$./pherf-standalone.py -listFiles

 ### Drop all existing tables, load and query data specified in all scenario files.
-$./pherf.sh -drop all -l -q -z localhost
+$./pherf-standalone.py -drop all -l -q -z localhost

 ## Pherf arguments: